-CSD Question 4 - Conduct of business rules
+CSD Question 4 - Conduct of business rules modified

-- (a) Does Article 35 of CSDR allow CSDs to use internal or proprietary messaging standards in their communication procedures with participants of the securities settlement system? - (b) Should a CSD assess the risks borne by the participants, issuers, linked CSDs or market infrastructures which are already using the CSD?
+- (a) modified Does Article 35 of CSDR allow CSDs to use internal or proprietary messaging standards in their communication procedures with the participants of the securities settlement system they operate and the market infrastructures they interface with? - (b) Should a CSD assess the risks borne by the participants, issuers, linked CSDs or market infrastructures which are already using the CSD?